-The emissions in the NAEI source called Domestic house and garden machinery are distributed across the UK using the population density map derived from 2001 Census data.
-The most detailed geographic level of Census data for England, Wales Scotland and Northern Ireland were converted into a 1km resolution grid.
-In some rural areas where the census units were larger than 1km squares populations were estimated for individual grid squares on the basis of equal area weighting, i.e. assuming an even distribution of population within each census area.
+The emissions from the domestic house and garden machinery sector are distributed across the UK using the population density map derived from 2001 Census data.
+The most detailed geographic level of Census data for England, Wales Scotland and Northern Ireland were converted into a 1 km2 resolution grid.
+In some rural areas where the census units were larger than 1 km2, populations were estimated for individual grid squares on the basis of equal area weighting, i.e. assuming an even distribution of population within each census area.